Working on 'Coming 2 America' was a dream come true, says Oscar winner Ruth E Carter | Entertainment

 ''(But) the memory of how hard he worked and how dedicated he was to express will live on forever,'' she added.

-Carter considers it an honor to have worked on the film where she infused African tribal wear, customs and technique into costumes for ''Black Panther''.
+Carter considers it an honour to have worked on ''Black Panther'' where she infused African tribal wear, customs and technique into costumes.

 ''There were so many resources to pull from throughout the continent of Africa.
-It's vast, amazing and honestly, it was untapped in the way we did.
+It's vast, amazing and honestly it was untapped in the way we did.
 We chose 12 real tribes to be inspired by.
-We chose to honor their artistry and beauty, and that really resonated with people,'' she said.
+We chose to honour their artistry and beauty, and that really resonated with people,'' she said.
 Directed by Craig Brewer, ''Coming 2 America'' saw a return of Jones as King Jaffe Joffer, John Amos and Louie Anderson.
-The new cast members are Wesley Snipes, Leslie Jones, Bella Murphy, Tracy Morgan, Jermaine Fowler, Rotimi, KiKi Layne, Nomzamo Mbatha and Teyana Taylor.
+The new cast membes are Wesley Snipes, Leslie Jones, Bella Murphy, Tracy Morgan, Jermaine Fowler, Rotimi, KiKi Layne, Nomzamo Mbatha and Teyana Taylor.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)